13 Reasons Why You Have a Bump on the Roof of Your Mouth

 5) Epstein Pearls

 Epstein pearls tend to go away on their own over time.
 No formal treatment is required.
 Older children and adults will not have Epstein pearls, as the growths only affect infants.
 As your child sucks or nurses, the stimulation to that protrusion causes it to resorb (shrink).
 Since they are so small, it’s unlikely for Epstein pearls to interfere with feeding.

 Facial injuries typically occur from accidental falls, automobile wrecks, or athletic activities.
 But for an injury to form in the roof or floor of the mouth would have to come from some type of intraoral trauma.
-For example, maybe you’ve got a spoon in your mouth and someone bumps into you, causing the end of the spoon to jam back into your throat — you get the picture — when something like that happens, it can lead to a pretty serious injury.
+For example, maybe you're trying to remove a tonsil stone with a spoon in your mouth and someone bumps into you, causing the end of the spoon to jam back into your throat — you get the picture — when something like that happens, it can lead to a pretty serious injury.
 These types of traumatic injuries typically happen when you have something in your mouth and then accidentally fall down against it.

 As with normal bumps and bruises, time is the best medicine.
 Some swelling or bruising will be evident for several days as your body heals.
 But if the injury was severe enough to break the skin, cut your palate, or you’re unable to eat, you need to see someone.
 An oral surgeon will probably be your best bet, as they frequently have more resources to repair oral injuries outside of broken or knocked out teeth.
 If the injury is minor and no sutures are needed, stick to a soft diet and give yourself some time to heal.
 In the meantime, be sure to rinse with warm saltwater and take an anti-inflammatory medication for pain relief.